jcabbasi/SCIML2024workshop/README.md

 - Select the notebook you want to open, and it will load in Google Colab.
 - Then, enjoy playing with the tutorial. :wink:

-### Exercises:
-- :fire: A Beginner's Introduction to PINNs (Harmonic Oscillator)
-- :fire: A Beginner's Introduction to PINNs (Buckley-Leverett Problem)
-- :fire: A Beginner's Introduction to Neural Operators (An Integral Operator)